-We have audited the financial statements of Ipswich Borough Council for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Ipswich Borough Council ('the Authority') and its subsidiaries (the 'Group') for the year ended 31 March 2022 under the Local Audit and Accountability Act 2014 (as amended).
 The financial statements comprise the:

-- · Authority and Group Movement in Reserves Statement, - · Authority and Group Comprehensive Income and Expenditure Statement, - · Authority and Group Balance Sheet, - · Authority and Group Cash Flow Statement - the related notes 1 to 34 and notes G1 to G9 to the Group Accounts - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes H1 to H7 - · Collection Fund and the related notes C1 to C4
+- · Authority and Group Movement in Reserves Statement, - · Authority and Group Comprehensive Income and Expenditure Statement, - · Authority and Group Balance Sheet, - Authority and Group Cash Flow Statement. - The related notes 1 to 34 to the Authority Accounts and the related notes G1 to G9 to the Group Accounts - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes H1 to H7 - Collection Fund and the related notes C1 to C4

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22.